popsim-consortium/workshops/intro_stdpopsim/README.md

 At least 15 minutes before the workshop:
 1. Click the JupyterHub link (coming soon)
 2. Log in with your user name
-   - you user name is your email address
+   - your user name is your email address
    - your password will be whatever you first input as a password
 3. In the top right corner click "New" -> "terminal" (this will open a terminal window)
 4. Clone the GitHub repository